 High-touch surfaces (doorknobs, chairs, table tops) and learning materials will be disinfected regularly.
 Restrooms will be disinfected at least twice daily.
 Drinking fountains are off-limits (students must bring their own water bottles).

-The school will open windows in classrooms and public spaces a minimum of 12 out of each 24 hours, to allow for a healthy exchange of air.
+The school will open windows in classrooms and public spaces to allow for a healthy exchange of air.
 In addition, each classroom is equipped with a HEPA-filter air purifier.

 Lunch and Snacks